Fordi/recipes/Ranch.md

 * turbinado sugar <-> demerrara sugar <-> white sugar
 * cider vinegar <-> wine vinegar <-> white vinegar
 * extra virgin olive oil <-> whatever oil you prefer
     * Some consider EVOO to be too bitter for this application.
 A favored choice here is also safflower oil, but I consider that too bland for the seasonings we pile on top.
 YMMV.
-Whatever you pick, it should be liquid at room temperature.
+Whatever oil you pick, it should be liquid at room temperature.
 Coconut oil will make the texture _weird_.

 Seasoning is flexible, but dill, onion and chives are necessary for it to be "ranch".